postgres/postgres/documentation/docs/setup.md

 Perform this step if you [installed Percona Server for PostgreSQL :octicons-link-external-16:](https://docs.percona.com/postgresql/17/installing.html).
 Otherwise, proceed to the [Next steps](#next-steps).

+After you [enabled `pg_tde`](#enable-extension) and started the Percona Server for PostgreSQL, a principal key and a keyring for WAL are created.
+Now you need to instruct `pg_tde ` to encrypt WAL files by configuring WAL encryption.
+Here's how to do it:

-1. Enable WAL level encryption using the ALTER SYSTEM SET command:
+1. Enable WAL level encryption using the `ALTER SYSTEM SET` command:

     ```sql
     ALTER SYSTEM set pg_tde.wal_encrypt = on;